Skip to content

 What is GEO for law firms?

-GEO is the work of getting into that answer.
-It runs on four things: a machine-readable firm and attorney identity (Attorney and LegalService schema, bar admissions, sameAs links), entity consistency across the legal sources AI engines trust (Justia, Avvo, Martindale, court and bar directories), practice-area answer content structured so a language model can extract it, and third-party citations that train the models to associate your firm with your practice areas and jurisdiction.
-It is the AI-answer sibling of law firm SEO — and it sits under the same generative engine optimization methodology we run across every category.
+GEO examines the answer and the evidence behind it.
+It runs on four things: a machine-readable firm and attorney identity (Attorney and LegalService schema, bar admissions, sameAs links), entity consistency across the legal sources AI engines trust (Justia, Avvo, Martindale, court and bar directories), practice-area answer content structured so a language model can extract it, and third-party corroboration in sources an engine may retrieve or cite.
+It is the AI-answer sibling of law firm SEO and it sits under the same generative engine optimization methodology we run across every category.

 What your clients are actually typing